What web browser should I use?

 The overarching objective of this course is to equip you with an understanding of the role and opportunity of finance in making housing markets work in African cities.

 We’ve structured the course to help you think through the important questions that build our knowledge and skills to effectively support African housing markets...
 There are a number of learning objectives that shape the inputs, additional readings, assessments, and discussion forums in the course.
-The course is designed so that upon completion of Module 6, you should be able to do at least nine things.
-These are:
+The course is designed so that upon completion of Module 6, you should be able to do at least nine things

 Kecia Rust is the Executive Director and founder of the Centre for Affordable Housing Finance in Africa (CAHF).
 She is a housing policy specialist and has worked with both public and private sector practitioners in promoting access to affordable housing and housing finance in Africa for the past 20 years.
 She was the Housing Finance Coordinator at the FinMark Trust from 2003-2014, from where CAHF was established.